Cole-Beasant/rideMe/README.md

 ## Testing Functionality

 Note that it will take 3 days to test all of RideMe's functionality.
 Say you are testing on April 5.
-The earliest trip date you can have for a posting is April 6.
-Then you must create other accounts to send messages to the post owner, then log back in as the post owner to approved the other users as passengers.
+The earliest trip date you can select to add a posting is April 6.
+After adding a posting with a trip date of April 6, you then must create other accounts to send messages to the post owner, then log back in as the post owner to approve the users who messaged the post owner as passengers.
 Then, on April 6, the posting will disappear from the open postings query (unless all the available seats have been filled, in which case the posting will have already been removed).
-On April 7, the post owner will have the ability to complete the posting and review everyone who messaged them regarding the posting and all those who messaged the post owner regarding the posting will have the ability to review the post owner.
+On April 7, the day after the trip date, the post owner will have the ability to complete the posting and review everyone who messaged them regarding the posting and all those who messaged the post owner regarding the posting will have the ability to review the post owner.